 Coaches may adjust the tee for the batter and place the ball on the tee, but not touch the batter during the swing.

 No bunting or stealing.
 Players should be taught a rocker start.
 If a player leaves early when a ball is batted fair, she should be sent back to the base she occupied prior to the ball being batted fair.
 Coaches should be instructing players in the correct procedures.

 Equipment will be in the dead ball area.

 Multiple coaches are allowed in separate locations of the outfield to assist the defensive team.

 The offensive team may have 2 adult base coaches.

 Molded rubber cleats, sneakers or all-purpose shoes may be used.

-All players must wear VCBS-issued T-shirts, visors, shorts and socks.
-Caps must be worn forward while players are on the field of play.
+All players must wear VCBS-issued T-shirts, pants and socks.
 Coaches will require players to tuck their shirts in.